Context isn't intent.

 Git for code.
 Igni for intent.

 Every implementation is full of judgment: tradeoffs, constraints, patterns, exceptions.
+Today those calls happen inside runs, memory files, and diffs.

 Not better context.
-Not blind trust.
 Infrastructure for intent.

 The loop in motion